 I teach violin, viola, and fiddle lessons from lovely private studio space in the mountains above Santa Cruz, California, and online via Skype, FaceTime, or Zoom to students anywhere in the world.

-I do not do house calls, but I may occasionally be available for an in-person lesson while I'm on tour or for one-off or short term group workshops in a church or community space, or in someone's home, if there are several students interested in learning together.
+My studio is too full to schedule house calls, but I may be available for an in-person lesson while I'm on tour or for one-off or short term group workshops in a church or community space, or in someone's home, if there are several students interested in learning together.

-My teaching studio is completely detached from my home and any other structures, and has a private entrance with no shared walls, floors, or ceilings.
-Whether you are taking lessons in-person or online there are no noises or distractions from other people or pets, and no chance of someone else "listening in."
+My teaching studio is completely detached from any other buildings or structures, and has a private entrance with no shared walls, floors, or ceilings.
+Whether you are taking lessons in-person or online there are no noises or distractions from other people or pets, and no chance of someone else "listening in" on the lesson.

 Lessons with me are private and focused.
 Try one and I’m sure you’ll find my space very professional, peaceful, and inviting.
 Especially if you're taking lessons with me online, you might even feel at home!

 I’m sorry you had this experience, but I’m glad you might be willing to give lessons with a new teacher a try.
-Over the years I've received many students who’ve had such experiences and have been able to help almost all of them regain their self-confidence and rekindle their joy for playing the violin or viola.
+Over the years I've unfortunately worked with many students who’ve had such experiences in their past and have been able to help almost all of them regain their self-confidence and rekindle their joy for playing the violin, viola, or cello.

 Teacher-student rapport is very important.
-I feel that cultivating this relationship takes precedence over anything that I might try to teach you.
+Cultivating this relationship takes precedence over anything that I might try to teach you about music.
 If the relationship is unhealthy it’s very doubtful we’ll accomplish much learning.
-I feel that my greatest teaching assets are my genuine interest in each student as a person and a player, my enthusiasm for not just playing violin and viola, but teaching, and my patience and willingness to try as many approaches as it takes to get to the root of an issue or deliver the information I am trying to impart in a way that the student can understand.
+I feel that my greatest teaching assets are my genuine interest in each student as a person, my enthusiasm for not just playing my instrument but teaching it, and my patience and willingness to try as many approaches as it takes to get to the root of an issue or deliver the information I am trying to impart in a way that my student can understand.

-Though I encourage regular goal setting with students, I’ve learned the importance of putting aside any agendas when I teach and instead responding to what most needs to happen in each moment.
+Though I encourage regular goal setting with students, I’ve learned the importance of putting aside any agendas when I teach and responding to what most needs to happen in each moment instead.
 This doesn’t mean I let my students run the show, but I do respect that they have their own needs and interests and I work to balance these with my need for a methodical teaching style and environment conducive to learning.
-The fact is that not all students will go on to be professional musicians.
-However, I feel that all my students can go on to be happier, better adjusted, and more empowered people.
+Wherever my students' musical interests take them, I work to ensure that all of my students go on to be happier, better adjusted, and more empowered people.

 Unfortunately I don't have instruments for students to rent or borrow.
 You will need to acquire an instrument by the first lesson.
 Please contact me or read the next question for assistance finding a suitable instrument.
 You can also check out this blog post and this podcast episode to be better informed when you visit the music store.